sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 - [Parts list shortcut](https://www.sudoyashi.com/megasquirt2#bulkhead-parts-list)
 - [Megasquirt Wiring Table](https://www.sudoyashi.com/megasquirt2#megasquirt-wiring-table)
 - [Bulkhead Connector Wiring Table](https://www.sudoyashi.com/megasquirt2#bulkhead-deutsch-hdp29-connector-wiring-table)

-## New wires for a 39-year-old car

-The cab has overheated.
-The cab has caught on fire.
-And these things made me very sad.
-So, In the pursuit of not being sad and having to worry about breaking down on a car cruise, the goal is to make this car reliable.
-Like actually, seriously, for real this time.
-I want to save this car because I still think it's the coolest car I've ever owned and because I want to prove to myself that I can do it.

-The Golf MK1 came with mechanical fuel injection that was reliable until it wasn't.
-When it failed me back in 2021, the cost to fix the parts ($700) was too much to justify a fix to an already archaic system, so I used bike carburetors as a cheap ITB setup.
-It worked for a couple of years until a fuel bowl gasket failure caused a small fire.
-It ruined the carbs and part of the engine and at this point, it seemed like a good time to swap it!
-Carburetors are inefficent and they leave much to be desired in tuning and control.
-By changing the system from carbs to electronic fuel injection (EFI) and a standalone ECU, this will solve many of the carbs' issues, but with it comes new challenges to complete the setup.
-Let's save this car one more time.

-This is the Cabby's EFI conversion project I've worked on for the last six months, so let's dive into the ECU and wiring.

 ## What is a MegaSquirt ECU?
 The ultimate DIY ECU